Djevdet Bey

-Jevdet Bey or Cevdet Tahir Belbez (1878 – January 15, 1955) was an Ottoman Albanian governor of the Van vilayet of the Ottoman Empire during World War I and the Siege of Van.
+Djevdet Bey or Cevdet Tahir Belbez (1878 – January 15, 1955) was an Ottoman Albanian governor of the Van vilayet of the Ottoman Empire during World War I and the Siege of Van.
 He is considered responsible for the massacres of Armenians in and around Van.
 Clarence Ussher, a witness to these events, reported that 55,000 Armenians were subsequently killed.
-He is also considered responsible for massacres of Assyrians in the same region.
+Djevdet is also considered responsible for massacres of Assyrians in the same region.